assembly-edu/terms-of-service/terms.md

 * Only connect to the Assembly platform with the authorisation of the person with data protection responsibilities within your school (a role commonly referred to as ‘data protection lead’, likely to be the head teacher or a senior leader)

 * Retain Your responsibility as the Data Controller, and comply with the legal responsibilities it brings, over the data held within the platform, including its accuracy and completeness
-* Have full responsibility for Your account, and the credentials related to your account, and ensure no unauthorised access to it
+* Have full responsibility for Your account, and the credentials related to Your account, and ensure no unauthorised access to it
 * Only connect to the platform if You are able to do so in accordance with the Data Protection Act
-* Have full responsibility for who you choose to share your data with, and not to connect to any third party applications unless satisfied with their terms and conditions, and the privacy policies which govern them
+* Have full responsibility for who You choose to share Your data with, and not connect to any third party applications unless satisfied with their terms and conditions, and the privacy policies which govern them

 #### You agree not to:

 * Copy or share any of Our tools or content
 * Use Our Intellectual Property (code, trademarks or other material) without Our consent
 * Do anything which adversely affects the security of the Platform, for example infecting it with viruses, Trojan horses or other similar harmful components that could affect or delay delivery of our services
-* Access, attempt to access, or inspect any data for which you do not have permission
+* Access, attempt to access, or inspect any data for which You do not have permission

 #### We agree to: